NuevoFoundation/workshops/content/english/github-basics/activity-1.md

 If you're stuck, try these steps:
 1. Make sure you're logged into GitHub.
 2. Check that you've navigated to the correct repository URL.
-3. If you're having trouble with git commands, ensure git is installed on your system.
+3. If you're having trouble with git commands, make sure that [git](https://git-scm.com/downloads) is installed on your system.
 {{< /expand >}}

 When you're ready to proceed, enter the secret code you found: